Sir Thomas More

 Notes on Sir Thomas More

-Shakespeare’s contribution to the play Sir Thomas More, which may never have been produced, is noteworthy for More’s compassionate speech about immigrants.
+Shakespeare’s contribution to the play Sir Thomas More, which may never have been produced, is noteworthy both for More’s compassionate speech about immigrants and because that speech is the only known surviving manuscript written in Shakespeare’s hand.
 The scene recounts the events of Evil May Day in 1517, during Henry VIII’s reign when Londoners, after sporadic rioting, threatened to kill Flemish and other European immigrants who were thought to be taking Englishmen’s work.

 Quotes spoken by the character Sir Thomas More